Transurethral Resection of the Prostate (TURP) in Sugar Land, TX

 A transurethral resection of the prostate (TURP) is a surgical procedure used to treat urinary problems caused by an enlarged prostate.
 This surgery is incredibly effective at relieving symptoms for men that have not had success with medications prescribed to treat their moderate to severe urinary issues.

 Dr. Carl Ogletree has over 15 years of experience treating patients who are suffering from enlarged prostate in Sugar Land, TX.
 He will take the time to properly diagnose your symptoms in order to provide the best treatment option for you.
-If you suspect that you are suffering from symptoms of an enlarged prostate, contact our office at (281) 565-3569 and schedule an appointment today!
+If you suspect that you are suffering from symptoms of an enlarged prostate, contact our urology office in Sugar Land at (281) 565-3569 and schedule an appointment today!

 What Symptoms Are Treated by TURP?